inderjit303/OpenROAD-7nm-PD-ibex/README.md

 - Negative Slack (NS): Negative slack is the amount of time by which a signal arrives later than it is required to arrive at a particular point in the circuit.
 It is calculated as the difference between the required arrival time and the actual arrival time of a signal.
 A negative slack value indicates that the circuit is not meeting its timing requirements and may result in timing violations.

 - Worst Negative Slack (WNS): Worst negative slack (WNS) is the most negative value of the slack across all paths in the circuit.
-It represents the worst-case timing violation in the circuit.
+It represents the worst-case timing violation in the design.

 - Total Negative Slack (TNS): Total negative slack (TNS) is the sum of all the negative slack values across all paths in the circuit.
-It represents the overall timing violation in the circuit.
+It represents the overall timing violation in the design.

 ![image](https://user-images.githubusercontent.com/99788755/227785207-c10766a6-6fab-48ad-bd70-43930d593864.png)